 - Toothpick method

-to attach them.
-You can find step-by-step instructions for all of these in the book, How to Frag Corals (there is a link for that below if you are interested in reading more…and thank you!).
-I also wrote more about the topic here.
+You can find step-by-step instructions for all of these in the book, How to Frag Corals .

 Where to buy

 The best value for the money can usually be found by buying frags from a fellow hobbyist in your area.
-Many of the soft coral species commonly kept in the hobby can be fragged easily.
-So your best bet at getting a hardy, inexpensive specimen that is used to life in an aquarium is to get a piece that is doing well in someone else’s aquarium.
+Many of the species commonly kept in the hobby can be fragged easily.
+So your best bet at getting a hardy, inexpensive specimen that is used to living in an aquarium is to get a piece that is doing well in someone else’s aquarium.